HIGHERED 5401 Current Issues in Higher Education: 3 semester hours

 Prerequisite: Graduate standing.
 The development, implementation, and assessment of curriculum in higher education as well as historical and philosophical perspectives; major figures and emerging trends are included.

-HIGHERED 6474 The College Student: 3 semester hours
+HIGHERED 6474 Understanding the Psychosocial Development of Emerging Adults: 3 semester hours

 HIGHERED 6497 Problems: 1-10 semester hours